History of Sierra Leone: Establishment of the British Crown Colony (1808)

-In 1808, the British Crown Colony of Sierra Leone was founded, with Freetown serving as the capital of British West Africa.
+In 1808, the Sierra Leone Colony and Protectorate was founded, with Freetown serving as the capital of British West Africa.
 The city's population expanded rapidly with freed slaves, who established suburbs on the Freetown Peninsula.
 They were joined by West Indian and African soldiers who settled in Sierra Leone after fighting for Britain in the Napoleonic Wars.

 Intervention and acquisition of the hinterland (1800s–1895)

 In the early 1800s, Sierra Leone was a small colony extending a few kilometres (a few miles) up the peninsula from Freetown.
 The bulk of the territory that makes up present-day Sierra Leone was still the sovereign territory of indigenous peoples such as the Mende and Temne, and was little affected by the tiny population of the Colony.
 Over the course of the 19th century, that gradually changed: the British and Creoles in the Freetown area increased their involvement in—and their control over—the surrounding territory by engaging in trade, which was promoted and increased through treaty-making and military expeditions.

 In their treaties with the native chiefs, the British were largely concerned with securing local peace so that commerce would not be interrupted.
 Typically, the British government agreed to pay a chief a stipend in return for a commitment from him to keep the peace with his neighbours; other specific commitments extracted from a chief might include keeping roads open, allowing the British to collect customs duties, and submitting disputes with his neighbours to British adjudication.
 In the decades following Britain's prohibition of the slave trade in 1807, the treaties sometimes also required chiefs to desist from slave-trading.
 Suppression of slave-trading and suppression of inter-chiefdom war went hand-in-hand because the trade thrived on the wars (and caused them).
 Thus, to the commercial reasons for pacification could be added anti-slavery ones.

 When friendly persuasion failed to secure their interests, the British were not above (to borrow Carl von Clausewitz's phrase) "continuing diplomacy by other means".
 At least by the mid-1820s, the army and navy were going out from the Colony to attack chiefs whose behaviour did not conform to British dictates.
 In 1826, Governor Turner led troops to the Bum–Kittam area, captured two stockaded towns, burnt others, and declared a blockade on the coast as far as Cape Mount.
 This was partly an anti-slaving exercise and partly to punish the chief for refusing territory to the British.
 Later that year, acting-Governor Macaulay sent out an expedition which went up the Jong river and burned Commenda, a town belonging to a related chief.
 In 1829, the colonial authorities founded the Sierra Leone Police Corps.
 In 1890, this force was divided into the Civilian Police and the Frontier Police.